Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ​
 Thanks to my mentor Richard who provided valuable input!

-Thanks to my partner Emma who is always so supportive!
+Thanks to my partner Emma who is always so supportive! (she is still laughing at anyone naming something GIT, yes I did show her the site, it didn't help that the comedian Phil Wang has done a promo for them!)
 ​
 ### **Content:**
 ​